P0300 CHEVROLET - Cylinder Misfire Detected Random Cylinders

 Labor: 1.0The cost of diagnosing the P0300 CHEVROLET code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 P0300 CHEVROLET DescriptionThe Engine Control Module (ECM) uses information from the crankshaft position sensor and the camshaft position sensor to determine when an engine cylinder misfire is occurring.
 By monitoring variations in the crankshaft rotation speed for each cylinder, the ECM can detect individual cylinder misfire events.